BlvckKryptonite/scene-share/README.md

 ### Performance Optimization Summary

 SceneShare underwent Lighthouse performance testing to evaluate load speed, accessibility, and best practices.
-The application achieved outstanding scores in all key areas, with Accessibility (97), Best Practices (100), and SEO (91).
+The application achieved outstanding scores in all key areas, with **Accessibility (97)**, **Best Practices (100)**, and **SEO (91)**.

-The Performance score (65) primarily reflects network and static file delivery factors related to the Heroku hosting environment rather than inefficient code.
+The **Performance score (67)** primarily reflects network and static file delivery factors related to the Heroku hosting environment rather than inefficient code.